-Call for Nominations for 2015 Historic Preservation Awards
+Call for Nominations for 2016 (18th Annual) Historic Preservation Awards

 Since 1999, Otsego 2000 has sponsored the annual Historic Preservation Awards for Otsego and Schoharie Counties.
 These awards recognize individuals and groups who have committed themselves to preserving our regional historic sites, landscapes and communities for future use and enjoyment.
 An independent jury of preservation experts reviews nominations for their commitment to preserving our architectural heritage and cultural landscapes.
-Download the nomination form here.
+Download the 2016 HP Award Nomination Form.

 Nominations for the historic preservation awards will be considered in the following categories:

-Cornerstone Award: For a project that promotes a preservation ethic through the maintenance, repair, or adaptive reuse of a historic building or landscape.
+Cornerstone Award For a project that promotes a preservation ethic through the maintenance or repair of a historic home, building, or landscape.
 Cornerstone projects need not be large in scale; rather they are the foundational projects that preserve historic character and integrity piece by piece.

-Renaissance Award: For revitalizing a building or landscape while keeping or renewing its historic character.
+Renaissance Award For a project that revitalizes a home, building or landscape while keeping or renewing its historic character through substantial rehabilitation or adaptive re-use.
 Properties receiving this award are not only improved in their own right, but provide benefits to the neighborhood or community.

-Education and Outreach Award: For a project such as an educational publication, history exhibit or program, or interpretative signage.
+Education and Outreach Award For a project such as an educational publication, history exhibit or program, or interpretive signage.
 Projects nominated in this category must demonstrate that they further historic preservation goals or objectives.